How to start Deschooling and Unschooling

 Bobby is a parent at Galileo who shares her experience with deschooling during the transition to at-home education.

 I came across the term deschooling many years ago, when I was going deeper into reading about self-directed learning and unschooling.

 Deschooling is used to describe the time a family chooses to spend when transitioning from the school system to another alternative.

-This period is for recovering from the time when the child was going to school and everything was set in strict schedules, assignments and tests, time when the child didn’t have a choice.
+This period is for recovering from the time when the child was going to school and everything was set in strict schedules, assignments, and tests, a time when the child didn’t have a choice.

-The deschooling is important not only for the child, but for the parents too, as everyone needs to be onboard with the choices made after.
+Deschooling is important not only for the child but for the parents too, as everyone needs to be on board with the choices made after.

 When I read about it first I thought that as we have always homeschooled, the deschooling process is not something that we need to apply to our family.

 When my children reached school age, I realized that I was starting to have certain expectations about the things they should be doing/learning/watching.